Okmeque1/software/PythonSoft/errors.md

 1E/08 requests.exceptions.ConnectionError : Module REQUESTS cannot access the specified website.
 Please check your cabling, wifi and if that does not work, contact the website administrator fore more info.

-1E/10 Placeholder : for later use
+1E/10 UnicodeDecodeError : The specified encoder was unable to parse and return the file or string specified.
+Please use the other encoder available(if you used ANSI, try using UTF-8)

-1E/18 Placeholder : for later use
+1E/18 LookupError : The encoder you specified does not exist.
+Please use either UTF-8 or ANSI.

 1E/20 Placeholder : for later use